 - Quality Enhancement Plan

 - University System of Georgia

 With nationally distinctive programs in the arts, education, business, nursing – and more – Columbus State University provides a creative, deeply personal relevant college experience.
 Serving the Southeast while attracting students from around the world, Columbus State thrives on community partnerships to deliver excellence for students who want to achieve personal and professional success in an increasingly global environment.

 Just 100 miles southwest of Atlanta, Columbus State University is part of the University System of Georgia, enrolling more than 8,300 students in a wide variety of degree programs, from online degrees to a doctorate in education.

 At Columbus State, students experience an interactive learning environment where not just the stellar faculty, but also the staff, other students and community partners care about education.
 We believe learning is rarely confined to the classroom.
 Our students learn in the field, in the lab, on the stage, with mentors in Fortune 500 boardrooms and in foreign countries.

-Rich learning opportunities – and community experiences – are available through the Oxbow Meadows Environmental Learning Center, the Coca-Cola Space Science Center, the Rankin Arts Center and the RiverCenter, a state-of-the-art performing arts facility that houses three performance halls, a world-class organ and the university's widely respected school of music.
+Rich learning opportunities – and community experiences – are available through CSU's Oxbow Meadows Environmental Learning Center, Coca-Cola Space Science Center, Rankin Arts Center and through the RiverCenter, a state-of-the-art performing arts facility that houses three performance halls, a world-class organ and the university's widely respected school of music.
 Additional educational opportunities are available in our Honors Program, our heralded Servant Leadership Program and a diverse study abroad curriculum.